 An SSP must meet the CFATS Risk-Based Performance Standards (RBPS).
 The CFATS RBPS Guidance assists high-risk chemical facilities in selecting security measures and activities such as perimeter security, access control, personnel security, cyber security, and more.

-Alternative Security Plan (ASP)
+Alternative Security Program (ASP)

 All covered chemical facilities have the option of submitting an ASP in place of the SSP.
 The ASP allows a facility to develop its own template document for addressing CFATS requirements.
 An ASP must describe how the facility’s security measures will meet or exceed each applicable RBPS and should appropriately address the tier and security concerns of the facility.